jhpyle/docassemble/about.md

 author simply by [installing] the other author's [Python package] on the server and incorporating the author's interview questions or modules by reference.
-The web interface allows [Python packages] to be installed either as .zip files or through the cloning of [GitHub] repositories.
+The web interface allows [Python packages] to be installed either as .zip files, through the cloning of [GitHub] repositories, or through installation from [PyPI].

 ### Multilingual